chito365/uk/_posts/1/3/2021-04-05-brad-arnold.md

-He helped to release two #1 albums: Seventeen Days in 2005 and 3 Doors Down in 2008.
+He helped to release two number 1 albums: Seventeen Days in 2005 and 3 Doors Down in 2008.